sdl002/R_Docker_Intro/README.md

 docker images
 ```

-In response, you will see Repo IDs and info about your images
+In response, you will see Repo IDs and info about your images (See headers below)

 ```
 REPOSITORY      TAG     IMAGE ID      CREATED     SIZE
 ```